richgillam/cldr/ldml/tr35-keyboards.md

 > This attribute specifies the physical layout of a hardware keyboard,
 > or that the form is a `touch` layout.
 >
-> It is recommended to always have at least one hardware (non-touch) form.
+> When using an on-screen touch keyboard, if the keyboard does not specify a `<layers form="touch">`
+> element, a `<layers form="…formId">` element can be used as an fallback alternative.
 > If there is no `hardware` form, the implementation may need
 > to choose a different keyboard file, or use some other fallback behavior when using a
 > hardware keyboard.
+>
+> Because a hardware keyboard facilitates non-trivial amounts of text input,
+> and many touch devices can also be connected to a hardware keyboard, it
+> is recommended to always have at least one hardware (non-touch) form.
 >
 > Multiple `<layers form="touch">` elements are allowed with distinct `minDeviceWidth` values.
 > At most one hardware (non-`touch`) `<layers>` element is allowed.
 If a different key arrangement is desired between, for example, `us` and `iso` formats, these should be separated into two different keyboards.